Skip to main content

 This section also displays the CIDR Block for the private network used for this deployment, as well as the Virtual IP Address of the deployment.
 This CIDR block defines the range of IP addresses used for the internal Health Connect Cloud components.
 The Virtual IP address is a static address within the CIDR block that you use to communicate with this Health Connect Cloud deployment.
 If you have a High Availability configuration, this Virtual IP address will continue to work no matter which mirror member is the primary member.

-The External IP is displayed only if you have enabled external connections on the Firewall page.
+The External IP is displayed only if you have enabled public access on the Firewall page.

 High Availability